Klus3kk/c1ue3Dengine/README.md

 # 3D-Engine-in-C
 Let's make 3D Engine in C. Why won't I do it in the easier programming languages like Python?
-Because I like challenges lol (this will be a long ride, help).
+Because I like challenges.
 Every day I will write about my progress.